llbit/chunky-docs/docs/your_first_render.md

 - Click and drag to pan around the world
 - Zoom in and out using the scroll wheel

-> Highlighting less chunks can decrease rendering time, but they will be completely missing from the render.
-Try and only highlight what the camera can see!
+> Selecting less chunks can decrease rendering time, but they will be completely missing from the render.
+Try and only select what the camera can see!

 ___
 ## Setting up your render: